kmmbvnr/viewflow-docs-v1/docs/forms_templatetags.rst

 {% part %}
 ==========

-`django-material` forms processing is built around simple concept called *part*. `part` is like django template block, it has a default value and could be overriden.
-But `parts` are created dynamically for each form field, which allows you to redefine specific form field html render output.
+In the `django-material` forms processing build around simple the concept called `part`. `part` is like django template block, it has a default value and could be overridden.
+But `parts` are created dynamically for each form field, which allows you to redefine particular form field HTML code.

 Here is the example of rendering form with but prefix email field with email icon.